-The Swedish Vikings and the Varangian Guard
+The History Of The Swedish Vikings And The Varangian Guard

 During the Viking Age (which lasted for about four hundred years, namely between the 8th century and the late 11th century), Scandinavia was fragmented into various petty kingdoms which were each ruled by a local earl (or jarl).
-Thus, this large land area situated in Northern Europe, which collectively represented the homeland of the Norsemen, was subject to a relentless series of internal skirmishes or large scale wars between most of the neighboring Norse kingdoms.
+Thus, this large land area situated in Northern Europe, which collectively represented the homeland of the Norsemen, was subject to a relentless series of internal skirmishes or large scale wars between most of the neighbouring Norse kingdoms.

 Consequently, the Norsemen, motivated by a considerable number of reasons, commenced a campaign of expansion into most of Western Europe.
 The Vikings who had raided and settled parts of modern day France or Britain were mainly of Norwegian and Danish descent, but to smaller extent also Swedish.

 The Vikings were an important part of the Norse society, but it is an erroneous statement to ascribe them for all early medieval Scandinavians.
 ‘Viking‘ was the designation of an occupation, not of a people.
-Bearing in mind this thing, when ‘Viking’ is referenced in this article, it is synonymous to either the term ‘explorer’, ‘warrior’, ‘merchant’ or ‘settler’.
+Bearing in mind this thing, when ‘Viking’ is referenced in this article, it is synonymous to either the term ‘explorer’, ‘warrior’, ‘merchant’, or ‘settler’.

 Thanks to the ship-crafting technology made for constructing the highly reputed longships, the Danish and Norwegian Vikings would usually explore, settle and raid territories located westward, while the Swedish Vikings would do the very same in the east.

-Exploration and Trade
+Exploration And Trade

 It is quite easy to discern why the Swedish Vikings tended to look on the east with considerable larger interest than in the west, particularly because of their geographic position.
 When taking a short glance at a map, one does clearly realise the fact that most of the coastline of Sweden has access to the Baltic Sea, rather than to the North Sea.